gmaynez/debugssy/GETTING_STARTED.md

 3. **Run the Extension**
    - Press `F5` in VS Code to open a new Extension Development Host window
    - The extension will activate automatically on startup
-   - Check the Output panel (View → Output, select "Debugsy") for server logs
+   - Check the Output panel (View → Output, select "Debugssy") for server logs

 ## Testing the MCP Server